n8n Approval Timeouts and Escalation: A Practical Guide

 The Honest Trade-Off

-Both approaches work for teams that need one or two escalation chains and have the time to maintain them.
 But they share a fundamental issue: you are building infrastructure, not business logic.
 The hours spent wiring Wait nodes, managing state, and debugging timing issues are hours not spent on the workflows that deliver value.
-And every new approval workflow that needs escalation means rebuilding the pattern from scratch.
+Every new approval workflow that needs escalation means rebuilding the pattern from scratch.

 - Changing the policy without restructuring the workflow.
 Add an escalation level, shift a timeout, swap a reviewer, update configuration, not 20 nodes of If/Wait logic.